USFWS/secas/_posts/2022-03-31-A-conservation-plan-for-the-people.md

   headerClass: light-text
   float: right
 ---
-<h1>A conservation plan for the people</h1>
+<b>A conservation plan for the people<br>
-<h2>The Blueprint, by the Southeast Conservation Adaptation Strategy, is helping to make collaborative conservation a reality across the South</h2>
+The Blueprint, by the Southeast Conservation Adaptation Strategy, is helping to make collaborative conservation a reality across the South</b>

 <i>[Shared from an article in the "Wild Weekly" newsletter](https://www.fws.gov/story/2022-03/conservation-plan-people) of the U.S. Fish and Wildlife Service</a></i>